-- 4.59 The MCMC proposes to identify separate markets for the acquisition of premium content and ordinary content.
-The market for premium content would include the acquisition of certain popular live sporting events (e.g. English Premier League) and blockbuster movies, while the market for ordinary content would include any other content that is not generally considered to be "premium" content (other than short form and user-generated content). - 4.60 For the purposes of this assessment, the MCMC considers only long form, linear content (with the exception of non-linear subscription offerings) as being within scope.
+- 4.59 The MCMC is of the view that there are separate markets for the acquisition of premium content and ordinary content.
+The market for premium content would include the acquisition of certain popular live sporting events (e.g. English Premier League) and blockbuster movies, while the market for ordinary content would include any other content that is not generally considered to be "premium" content (other than short form and usergenerated content). - 4.60 For the purposes of this assessment, the MCMC considers only long form, linear content (with the exception of non-linear subscription offerings) as being within scope.
 Short form and user-generated content that is distributed online will not be considered by the MCMC at this time.